Have you ever lost it with your child over something and not understood why?

 These feelings flare with great intensity, often taking us by surprise.

-“Past hurt doesn’t have to come from a big trauma, although it can do,” says Sandra Flear, a psychotherapist, mother of two and Certified Hand In Hand Parenting Instructor.
+“Past hurt doesn’t have to come from a big trauma, although it can do,” says Sandra Flear, a psychotherapist, mother of two and a Certified Hand In Hand Parenting Instructor.

 “A past hurt can stem from any experience where the relational support to be able to process and shed the feelings at the time they occur wasn’t there,” she explains.